Day trading part 2

 Underlying Value

 CFDs have an underlying value, which could be indices or stocks.
 The advantage of a CFD is that the underlying value is often small.
-For example, a CFD on the AEX typically has the value of 1x the AEX index.
+For example, a CFD on the AEX typically has a value of 1x the AEX index.
 So if the AEX is at 900 points, one CFD would be worth €900.
 This allows you to trade smaller portfolios efficiently.

 Additionally, CFDs allow you to anticipate falling prices by first placing a sell order (short) and then closing it with a buy order.